 Electricity: 2 bulbs E27, 2 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: Hillebrand-Leuchten, Neheim-Hüsten, Germany.

 Other versions: This Hillebrand UFO desk lamp exists in several colours and variations.
 Also produced in brass instead of chrome.
 You can find a brass version over here.

 Several table lamps and desk lamps from Hillebrand have won iF-design awards; 10 awards in total since the 1950s.

 This lamp is often named Oslo.
-But the Oslo lamp designed by Dr. Heinz Pfaender is different, but made in the same style.
+But the Oslo lamp was designed by Dr. Heinz Pfaender and is different, but made in the same style.
 The Oslo lamp was designed in 1961.
 It won an iF Design Award in 1962.
 You can find it over here.
-Probably this desk lamp was also designed by Dr. Pfaender because it is comparable in design.

 Heinz F.W.
 Stahl is a graduate designer.
 After an apprenticeship and work as a toolmaker, he studied “industrial design” at the Werkkunstschule in Hannover.
 This is followed by design activities in Switzerland and 4 years of design in the broadcast and TV industry.